The Breakers: Construction and design

-Alice Vanderbilt: 1899 - 1934
+Alice Vanderbilt: 1899–1934

 Cornelius Vanderbilt II died from a cerebral hemorrhage caused by a stroke in 1899 at age 55.
 His will provided his widow Alice Gwynne Vanderbilt with a life interest in The Breakers, as well as the power to bequeath the property to whichever of their children she chose.
 During Alice's widowhood the costs of maintaining The Breakers rose substantially, with property taxes rising to $83,000 annually by the mid-1920s.
-The house required 33 indoor servants and 25 servants to run, and its boilers consumed over 150 tonnes of coal each year.
+The house required 33 indoor servants and 25 servants to run, and its boilers consumed over 150 tons of coal each year.
 Alice outlived Cornelius by 35 years and died at the age of 89 in 1934.
 She left The Breakers to her youngest daughter Countess Gladys Széchenyi (1886–1965), essentially because Gladys lacked American property; in addition, none of her other children were interested in the property, while Gladys had always loved the estate.

-Gladys Vanderbilt Széchenyi: 1934 - 1965
+Gladys Vanderbilt Széchenyi: 1934–1965

 Although Gladys had also inherited approximately $3,500,000 in cash and stocks from her mother's estate, as well as $1,250,000 in cash and the income from a $5,000,000 Trust fund from her father's estate in 1899, in the months following Alice's death there was widespread speculation amongst the Newport elite that Gladys would not open the house, based on a commonly-held belief that she did not possess the financial resources required to maintain the house and the large staff required for its upkeep.

 In 1935 the Washington Herald reported that it was common knowledge in local circles that Gladys considered her mother's decision to bequeath The Breakers to her as more of a liability than a gift, and it was rumoured that an offer had been made to her by a business syndicate to purchase the property with the intention of transforming the house into a hotel.
 Gladys first resumed her occupancy of The Breakers after inheriting the property two years after her mother's death during the summer of 1936.

 Wartime Use

 The property was not occupied by Gladys and her family from 1939 to 1942; instead summers were spent at the Newport home of her elder sister Gertrude Vanderbilt Whitney.
 Gladys offered the property to the Civilian Defense Council in 1942, after which it was temporarily known as "Newport No. 1 air raid shelter".

-The Breakers was the site of a major civilian air-raid drill in January 1943; over 500 air-raid wardens, auxilliary workers and other volunteers took part, using the house's extensive basements as part of the exercise.
+The Breakers was the site of a major civilian air-raid drill in January 1943; over 500 air-raid wardens, auxiliary workers and other volunteers took part, using the house's extensive basements as part of the exercise.
 Countess Gladys Vanderbilt Széchenyi was present in her capacity as Red Cross Volunteer.
 The Breakers was reportedly the first air-raid shelter established in Newport during the Second World War.